aloksharma1/RazopayClient.Standard/README.md

 Development
 -------
-* Open solution in visual studio 2013, it should build fine
+* Open solution in visual studio code or visual studio version that support standard 2.1 (vs 2017+ as best of my knowledge), it should build fine

 Ubuntu
 ------